 Recombinant human virus-neutralizing antibodies are the active component of the immunotherapy (also passive vaccine).
 Antibodies (immunogobulins, IgG) are molecules made by our own body to protect us against infections.

 The CORAT antibody neutralize SARS-CoV2 after injection and immediately provides the protection in exactly the same way like antibodies would do from our own body once they are generated by the infection or by vaccination.
 The CORAT antibody stops the virus and protects the patients until their immunity generates their own antibodies.
-This drug should be very well tolerated, because it is identical to human antibodies (“fully human”) - actually, its exact sequences were taken out of a healthy donor.
+This drug should be very well tolerated, because it's mode of action and general structure represents the human antibodies (“fully human”) we develop by ourselves after an infection - actually, its encoding sequences were taken out of a convalescent COVID-19 patient.

 How are CORAT antibodies different from a typical vaccine?